dylantadros/ZBD-Data-Candidate-Test/README.md

 You can use your own AWS account or ours; it is your choice.
 If you want to use ours, please request that a user account be created for you, and make sure to tag all resources with creator: <Your Alias Name>.

 ## CI/CD (preferred if you have time)
-- Provide a CI/CD pipeline that can spin up and tear down the infrastructure easily.
+- Use CI/CD pipeline that can spin up and tear down the infrastructure easily.

 ## Finishing
-- You are not expected to finish all steps 1-6.
-This exercise may require tradeoffs in how you architect and execute the tasks.
-Terraform is preferred, but a perfect Terraform configuration may not be possible within the time limit.
+- Anything beyond 12 hours is on your own time and not expected.
+Be mindful of your time!, make reasonable tradeoffs, and communicate early/often.
+If you're spending extended time or hit blockers, please document issues as you go.
+Finishing everything is NOT strictly required.
+When in doubt communicate via Mattermost.